-Faculty members have a myriad of responsibilities, including the advising and mentoring of undergraduate and graduate students and post-doctoral fellows, supervising research in their areas of interest and expertise, managing all aspects of their research labs, and instruction at the undergraduate and graduate level.
+Faculty members have many responsibilities, including advising and mentoring undergraduate and graduate students and post-doctoral fellows, supervising research in their areas of interest and expertise, managing all aspects of their research labs, and instruction at the undergraduate and graduate levels.

-2021-2022 MSNE Graduate Committee: Drs.
-Lou, Tang, and Pimpinelli.
+2024-25 MSNE Graduate Committee: Dr. Lou and Dr. Tang.

-2021-2022 MSNE Professional Master's Student (MMSNE) Advisors: Dr. Tang
+2024-25 MSNE Professional Master's Student (MMSNE) Advisors: Dr. Tang